Nepal

 All Fulbright-Fogarty applicants pursuing a placement in Nepal should select “Public Health” as the Field of Study in the Fulbright application.

-Grantees undertaking health-related research should start the approval process prior to arriving in Nepal and also be prepared to devote time to that process at the beginning of the grant period.
+- Grantees should begin the NHRC approval process before arriving in Nepal and anticipate dedicating time to it at the start of their grant period.

 Proficiency in Nepali or another local language (e.g., Bhojpuri, Maithili, Newari, Tibetan) commensurate with the nature of the proposed project is recommended.
 Applicants without Nepali or relevant local language skills should include significant plans for language study in their proposals.
-Regardless of the grantee’s language ability, the Fulbright Commission provides initial language instruction during the week-long in-country orientation period and highly recommends that grantees continue language study throughout their grant periods.
+Regardless of language ability, grantees may undertake language study while in country.
+An allowance for continued language learning is included in the grant.

 Fulbright Proposal Types